solidjs/solid/documentation/suspense.md

 ## Data Loading

 Solid ships with two resource containers to handle async loading.
 One is a signal created by `createResource` and the other a state object created by `createResourceState`.
+The signal is a simple reactive atom so it's reactivity is not deeply nested.
+Whereas state deeply nests reactive properties.

+Both have trackable `loading` property.
+On the signal it's a boolean.
+On the state object it is an object with a boolean per key.

 ```jsx
 import { createResource } from "solid-js";